 Schedules, Time Sharing and Holidays

-Time sharing or custody is among the most sensitive areas of divorce.
+Time sharing or custody is among the most sensitive areas of a divorce in Florida.
 The historic pattern of the mother maintaining the majority of custody with the father having custody every other weekend is giving way to the more modern trend of custody being shared on a more equitable schedule.
 The parents must decide on, and inform the court of, a weekly or monthly schedule of when the children will be in the care of which parent, as well as holiday schedules.

 This schedule is crucial because it affects not only the children’s home(s), but also the financial responsibility each parent will bear in the costs of raising children.